Ford v Ferrari: Box office

 Ford v Ferrari grossed $117.6 million in the United States and Canada, and $107.9 million in other territories, for a worldwide total of $225.5 million.

 In the United States and Canada, the film was released alongside Charlie's Angels and The Good Liar, and was projected to gross $23–30 million from 3,528 theaters in its opening weekend.
 It made $10.9 million on its first day, including $2.1 million from Thursday night previews.
-It went on to debut to $31.5 million, topping the box office.
+Its total debut weekend earnings were $31.5 million, topping the box office.
 In its second weekend the film dropped 50% to $15.7 million, finishing second behind newcomer Frozen 2, and then made $13.2 million in its third weekend (including $19 million over the five-day Thanksgiving frame), finishing third.
 It continued to hold well in the following weeks, making $6.7 million and $4.1 million in its fourth and fifth weekends.

 Critical response

 On review aggregation website Rotten Tomatoes, the film holds an approval rating of based on reviews, with an average rating of 7.80/10.
 The website's critics consensus reads, "Ford v Ferrari delivers all the polished auto action audiences will expect – and balances it with enough gripping human drama to satisfy non-racing enthusiasts."
 Metacritic assigned the film a weighted average score of 81 out of 100, based on 47 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film a rare grade of "A+," while those at PostTrak gave it an overall positive score of 87% (with an average 4.5 out of 5 stars), with 68% saying they would definitely recommend it.

 Mick LaSalle of San Francisco Chronicle gave the film four out of four stars, saying that it "is what it promises to be, a blast from the past" and writing: "Ford v Ferrari could have just been a sports story, dramatizing an interesting chapter in racing, and it would have been fine.
 But in showing Ford and his minions' constant interference in the dedicated work of Miles and Shelby, this James Mangold film becomes a tale of souls battling the soulless."

-Eric Kohn of Indiewire gave the film a "B", saying that "Ford v Ferrari excels at evoking the sheer thrill of the race—'a body moving through space and time', as one character says—and it's compelling enough in those moments to make the case that nothing beats the thrill of competition."
+Eric Kohn of IndieWire gave the film a "B", saying that "Ford v Ferrari excels at evoking the sheer thrill of the race—'a body moving through space and time', as one character says—and it's compelling enough in those moments to make the case that nothing beats the thrill of competition."

 Varietys Peter DeBruge praised the racing sequences and the performances of Bale and Damon, writing: "The best sports movies aren't so much about the sport as they are the personalities, and these two go big with their performances."

 In 2025, The Hollywood Reporter listed Ford v Ferrari as having the best stunts of 2019.